Which Are the Best Sports Bras for the Mature Women?

 We have all seen a woman either at the gym or jogging who wasn't wearing the correct sports bra.
 Her breasts will be bouncing around uncontrollably, no doubt causing her pain.
-When exercising, it isn't so much the look as the comfort and functionality of a bra.
-It not only needs to hold your breasts in place, but also support, with comfort, through a wide range of movements.
+When exercising, it isn't so much the look, as the comfort and functionality of a bra.
+It not only needs to hold the breasts in place but also provide support, with comfort, through a wide range of movements.

 There are various types of sports bras on the market, and some are more suitable for the mature woman than others.
 If you have problems with flexibility consider a front closing type.
 These are much easier to get on and off whilst still providing you with the needed support.

 Depending on the activity you will be doing, you can select the perfect bra with this in mind.
 If you are a jogger, for example, you will need a bra for high impact.
 If golf is your sport, this is low impact, but you will need to be aware how high the sides of the bra rise.
 After 18 holes of golf, if your bra is rubbing every time you swing, you will soon be in pain.

 I have selected a few for you to have a look at.
-These are popular designs for the mature woman who wishes to remain active.
+These are popular designs for the mature ladies who wish to remain active.